AnomalyInnovations/serverless-nodejs-starter/README.md

 ### Demo

-A demo version of this project is hosted on AWS - [`https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello`](https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello)
+A demo version of this service is hosted on AWS - [`https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello`](https://ndgmy14knc.execute-api.us-east-1.amazonaws.com/dev/hello)

 And here is the ES7 source behind it